 Hilary joined Watsi on November 21st, 2015.
-Six years ago, Hilary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hilary's most recent donation supported Joseph, a bright six-year-old student from Kenya, to fund clubfoot repair surgery so he can walk without difficulty.
+Seven years ago, Hilary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hilary's most recent donation supported Yabsra, an active and outgoing kid from Ethiopia, to fund surgery for a birth condition.